 A level of care and creativity has been applied to the music design.
 Unmistakably 70’s there is a smattering of faster tracks with the disco infusion behind the orchestra, however, most of the soundtrack is slower jazz and sounds somewhat typical of the Italian roots.

-Faster percussion moments are frequent in the other tracks with an edgy sound to aid the fear on screen of the audience during the attack on the blind woman is more harsh on the ears and disturbs quite a relaxing experience.
+Faster percussion moments are frequent in the other tracks with an edgy sound to aid the fear on screen of the audience during the attack on the blind woman is more harsh on the ears and disturbs an otherwise relaxing experience.

 Whilst not spectacular, it’s still a cool listen.